danil-kuk/Parcel-React-Boilerplate/README.md

 ## Features
 **React**
-This boilerpalte based on React 16.13.1
+This boilerpalte based on React
 **React Router**
-Boilerplate has React Router 5.2.0 installed
+Boilerplate has React Router installed
 **Parcel**
-Parcel 1.12.4 is used as bundler
+Parcel is used as bundler
 **ESlint**
-ESLint 7.1.0 is included with "eslint-plugin-react".
+ESLint is included with "eslint-plugin-react".
 It can be configured inside *.eslintrc* file
 **Babel**
 This boilerplate has preinstalled babel plugins for React
+**CSS Modules**
+You can use SASS/SCSS in your code, "postcss-modules" package is included

 ## Quick start